jfifield/sshtunnel/README.md

 ## Features

-1. Manage multiple sessions and tunnels.
+1. Manage multiple sessions and tunnels
-2. Local and remote tunnels supported.
+2. Local and remote tunnels supported
-3. Bind local ports to any local address.
+3. Bind local ports to any local address
 4. Basic (username/password) and private key authentications
 5. Configurable encryption ciphers
-6. SSH compression
+6. Enable/disable compression
-7. Quick connect/disconnect from tray.
+7. Quick connect/disconnect from tray
 8. Background connection monitoring (automatic reconnection; no hanging sessions)
-9. Lightweight (small memory footprint of ~16 MB RAM)
+9. Lightweight (it has a small memory footprint of ~16 MB RAM)
 10. Multi-platform (it runs on JVM)
-11. Portable/standalone installation (can be run from external disk or USB flash drive)
+11. Portable/standalone installation (it can be run from an external disk or a USB flash drive)

 ## Download